Wollffus/RedEM_PreBuild/README.md

 Next you will click on Outbound rules, than repeat steps 2-7 for both TCP and UDP just like you just did for the inbound rules.

+*Note* You may need to open ports 3306 as well, for your Xammp

 # Credits